kosctelecom/horus/README.md

 $ ./cmd/bin/horus-agent -h
 ```

-## Usage

-The Horus project compilation results in 3 binaries located in the cmd/bin directory:
+The project compilation results in 3 binaries located in the cmd/bin directory:

 - [horus-dispatcher(1)](./doc/horus-dispatcher.1.md): the dispatcher that retrieves available jobs from db and send them to agents
 - [horus-agent(1)](./doc/horus-agent.1.md): the agent that performs the snmp or ping requests and sends the result to kafka, Prometheus and influxDB
 - [horus-query(1)](./doc/horus-query.1.md): test command that polls a device and prints the json result to stdout

-## Database creation
+## Creating and populating the database

 We first need to create a postgres user and database.
 In the psql admin console, run: